the-astronot/the-astronot.github.io/_posts/2022-05/2022-05-07-back_to_business.md

 1. Check my circuitry I did during spring break.
 Make sure its still functioning.
 2. Design and print a free-spinning gear for the extra tensioner.
 The current cylinder isn't doing the job.
-3. Rediesign, print, and assemble a better main mirror holder.
+3. Redesign, print, and assemble a better main mirror holder.
 The current one simply will not do.
 4. Design and print a mount for the camera/lens/etc.
 5. Write a simple motor control library and testing script.
 6. Obtain a long enough camera cable to connect the camera and Pi.